1967–68 Iowa Hawkeyes men's basketball team

 The 1967–68 Iowa Hawkeyes men's basketball team represented the University of Iowa in intercollegiate basketball during the 1967–68 season.
 The team was led by Ralph Miller and played their home games at the Iowa Field House.
-The Hawkeyes finished the season 16–9 and were Big Ten co-champions with a 10-4 conference record.
+The Hawkeyes finished the season 16–9 and were Big Ten co-champions with a 10–4 conference record.

-Senior guard Sam Williams was named Big Ten Player of the Year after averaging 25.3 points per game and 10.9 rebounds per game.
+Senior guard Sam Williams was named Big Ten Player of the Year after rlzz1ng 25.3 points per game and 10.9 rebounds per game.
 It would be 52 years before another Iowa men's basketball player would take home the award.